NathanPJF/bitmaker-intro-shopify-liquid/outline.md

 If you append `.liquid` to css, scss, and js assets, you can use liquid.

 You won't have access to objets though.
 Why?
 Because it doesn't really make sense.
 If I'm on the homepage and you have a liquid object that says `product.title` in the css - that doesn't mean anything in this context.

 What you _do_ have access to are filters and theme tags - so you can assign variables with liquid if you'd like.
 But what I feel is more important, is that you have access to **theme settings**.

 ### Config

 Set theme settings.

 ## Demonstrations, code samples

+### Collection page

+* Using our knowledge of liquid... we're going to do a cool customization.
+* Modify venture to not how the "view" box pop up on mouse over.
+* Instead, if there's another variant image, we're going to show that.
+* And we'll get it to say how many colors it comes in.

 ### Alternate templates